Leisha Hailey: Acting

 Hailey's television debut was in 1996 when she played a struggling musician on an episode of Boy Meets World.
 Her first major film role was in the 1997 movie All Over Me.

 From 2004 to 2009, she starred as Alice Pieszecki, a journalist, television, and radio show host, on The L Word.
 At the beginning of the series, Hailey's character identified as bisexual.
 By the end of the series, specifically in season 5, her character dated mostly women.
 In 2007, Hailey was voted #1 in the AfterEllen Hot 100 list compiled by AfterEllen.com.

 In September 2008, Showtime announced Hailey would star in The Farm, a "pilot presentation spinoff" of The L Word, to be written and produced by Ilene Chaiken, creator and executive producer of The L Word.
 It was announced in April 2009 that the show would not be picked up by Showtime.

 Hailey's award-winning indie film La Cucina premiered on Showtime in December 2009, where she plays a straight pregnant newlywed.

 Hailey has appeared in several Yoplait yogurt commercials as well as a BMW commercial.
 In April 2008, Hailey was named spokesperson for Olivia Cruises, a travel company which sells cruises and resort vacations marketed towards lesbian customers.

 In 2011, she starred in the psychological thriller Fertile Ground.
-In 2015, Hailey appeared in an episode of long-running The CW show Supernatural as Amelia Novak, the estranged wife of Jimmy Novak (human vessel of the angel Castiel, played by Misha Collins.)
+In 2015, Hailey appeared in an episode of long-running The CW show Supernatural as Amelia Novak, the estranged wife of Jimmy Novak (human vessel of the angel Castiel).

+In May 2026, she is set to star as Joyce Price, the mother of Chloe Price, in the television adaptation of Life Is Strange.

 Writing

 In 2025, Hailey co-authored a memoir, So Gay for You: Friendship, Found Family, and the Show That Started It All, with her L Word co-star Kate Moennig.
+Charlie Covell will adapt this book into a TV series at Amazon MGM Studios.